drewish/multivac/projects/pear/Image_Color2/index.md

 package.

 The impetus for this was trying to sort my Flickr favorites by color.
-After some experimentation and frustrations with RGB colors I did some research and discovered I really wanted to be sorting by hue and a color model like HSL would make it much easier.
-I spent some flushing out the framework with additional color models, and polished it up enough to be published as a PEAR module.
+After some experimentation and frustration with the RGB color model I did some research and discovered that I really wanted to be sorting by hue.
+So converting to color model like HSL would make it much easier.
+I spent some building a basic color conversion framework then polished it up enough to be published as a PEAR module.

 The package supports conversions between the following color models: